Vanguard vs Moneyfarm: what’s the difference?

 Moneyfarm’s philosophy:

-• Appeals to new investors overwhelmed by choice.
+Appeals to new investors who are overwhelmed by choice.

-In summary, Vanguard favours educating DIY passive investors, while Moneyfarm aims to simplify investing for everyone.
+In summary, Vanguard offers low-cost investing for DIY passive investors, while Moneyfarm aims to simplify investing for everyone, helping investors manage their investments.

-So, Vanguard targets engaged investors wanting more investment control, while Moneyfarm helps novice investors via automation.
+So, Vanguard targets engaged investors who want more investment control, while Moneyfarm helps investors via automation.

 Which approach resonates more depends on your confidence and interest in managing your investments.